-Subject: Actuary's Certification of the GASB 74 Actuarial Valuation as of August 31, 2017 for
+Subject: Actuary's Certification of the GASB Statement No. 74 Actuarial Valuation as of August 31, 2018 for TRS-Care

-TRS-Care

 Submitted in this report are the results of an Actuarial Valuation of the liabilities associated with the employer financed retiree health benefits provided through TRS-Care, a benefit program designed to provide post-retirement medical benefits for certain members of the Teacher Retirement System of Texas (TRS).
 The date of the valuation was August 31, 2017.
+Update procedures were used to roll forward the total OPEB liability to August 31, 2018.
 This report was prepared at the request of TRS.